-You can find relevant resources at:
+You can find relevant pamphlets at:

 - Find Legal Answers website - look under your topic area

-- Pamphlets page - this has some suggested pamphlets, as well as links to the publications pages of agencies including Legal Aid NSW and Fair Trading NSW
+- Pamphlets page - this has some suggested pamphlets, as well as links to the publications pages of agencies including Legal Aid NSW and NSW Fair Trading

 Subject resource sheets

 Nine subject resource sheets are available:

 - domestic violence

 - family law

 - traffic law

 - young people